antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   title='Our route on day three.
 Only the false summit can be seen.'
 />

 After managing a couple hours of sleep, I was awoken around midnight and told to get moving.
-It was so cold outside of my sleeping bag that although I am writing this almost two years later, I can still feel the dread I felt at the prospect of leaving that sleeping bag to fumble around for the rest of my clothes.
+It was so cold outside of my sleeping bag that although I am writing this almost two years later, I can still feel the dread at the prospect of leaving that sleeping bag to fumble around for the rest of my clothes.

 Fortunately the wind had stopped and after suiting up, we put on our crampons and began climbing the glacier into a clear but very cold night.

 Julio and I were roped up and Victor and John were with Juancho.
 We got a head start, but because I had been the slowest climber on Charquini, I expected the other group to catch up to us in no time.
 Instead, to my surprise, the lights from their headlamps seem to fall further and further behind.
 It was obvious something was wrong and sure enough there eventually came a yell for us to stop and wait for them.

 Standing on steep ice, shivering because I was no longer producing body heat was super fun.
 Finally they reached us.
 John had hit the wall and decided he could no longer continue.
-Impressively, he had summoned the strength to climb the last very long and steep pitch up to where I was otherwise he would have forced Victor to turn around with him.
+Impressively, he had summoned the strength to climb the last very long and steep pitch up to where I was, otherwise he would have forced Victor to turn around with him.
 Julio and I added Victor to our rope and continued our ascent as John and Juancho descended back to high camp.

-After the initial ascent, we reached a short plateau which gave us some much needed rest.
+After a short while, we reached a small plateau which gave us some much needed rest.
 The sun then began to rise and revealed just how much we had left.
-I had felt surprisingly strong up to this point but seeing what I thought was the summit still so far above us was the crack in my mental fortitude that allowed the fatigue to begin to set in.
+I had felt surprisingly strong up to this point but seeing what I thought was the summit still so far above us was the crack in my mental fortitude that allowed the fatigue to begin setting in.
 Julio then informed us that it was a false summit we were seeing.
 My spirit was crushed.
 My pace began slowing dramatically and my requests for _descansos_ became more and more frequent.
 Every step became difficult.
 I started to develop a dry cough.

 <Image
   src='./final-ascent.jpeg'